datarobot-community/harv-the-finance-finder/README.md

 - Make sure Postgres is running and you have a database created.

-- Make migrations
-  - `flask db init` <-- likely unnecessary
-  - `flask db migrate`
+- Run database migrations scripts: `flask db upgrade`
-  - `flask db upgrade`
+- Seed data in your database: `flask seed_data`
 - `flask run` to run the app

 - Visit the running app: `https://localhost:5000`

 - visit /login -> create user (this should redirect automatically)
 - visit /build_portfolio -> pick some stocks (this should redirect to / -> dashboard with suggestions for stocks)
-- visit / -> dashboard, see stocks being suggested
+- visit / -> dashboard, select a portfolio, see stocks that are suggested for you

 ## Development and Contributing